Deepthi0987/DataScienceCourseLearnings/README.md

 # DataScienceCourseLearnings
-This repository is only treated for learning purpose
+This repository is only for learning purpose